General Equipment at Dana Inc. Toledo Ohio

 Insulators — historically called “asbestos workers” and frequently members of Heat and Frost Insulators Local 1 or traveling locals — faced among the heaviest alleged exposures at any industrial facility.
 At Dana Toledo, insulators may have:

-- Installed, removed, and replaced asbestos-containing pipe insulation including Kaylo, Thermobestos, and Aircell products
+- Installed, removed, and replaced asbestos-containing pipe insulation including calcium silicate pipe insulation, Thermobestos, and pipe insulation products

 - Applied asbestos-containing block insulation to boilers and furnaces